theanalyst/jiocloud-docs/build_system.md

 within the context of our guiding design principals.

-1. Automate everything - Humans make too many mistakes to have them perform any manual repetitve tasks.
+1. Automate everything - Humans make too many mistakes to have them perform any manual repetitive tasks.
 Automating tasks also allows them to scale.

 2. No one should ever make any adhoc modification to our cloud systems.
 This leads to risk that certain systems can wind up in an inconsistent state.